WHAT TO EXPECT

 DESCRIBE YOUR DATASET FOR OTHERS

-Users will search the Dataset Records within The Love Consortium Dataverse to discover datasets with the types of constructs and methods they are seeking to test their next great question.
+Users will search the Dataset Records within The Love Consortium Dataverse and the Global Gratitude Dataverse to discover datasets with the types of constructs and methods they are seeking to test their next great question.
 To facilitate those searches, we have customized some of the descriptive fields you will use when creating your Dataset Record.
 The clearer your description, the easier for people to find you.

 Here are tools to make it easy for you to create a Dataset Record: